 In this case, it is a precise match for the three houses of increasing size next to each other.

 Larmtorget or Noise Square is home to the outdoor stage of Kalmar and is a wide-open space surrounded by bars.
 Quiet during the Corona period, it would no doubt be a lively place.

-A memorial facing the ocean to the sailing ship, Kalmar Nyckel and celebrating the ships first voyage to North America.
+A memorial facing the ocean to the sailing ship, Kalmar Nyckel, celebrates ships' voyages to North America.